isabella232/dynamic-media-classic.en-1/help/quick-start-media-portal-administration.md

 ## 4. Manage FTP accounts

-You can have separate FTP accounts that are associated with Media Portal and mapped to a specific folder in your Dynamic Media Classic account.
+You can have separate FTP accounts that are associated with Media Portal and mapped to a specific folder in your Adobe Dynamic Media Classic account.
 This kind of functionality means you can allow users to upload digital assets into your account using separate FTP accounts.

 See [Managing FTP accounts](ftp-accounts.md#managing_ftp_accounts).